flan02/semantic-search-py/README.md

 # Mongodb Atlas Vector Search

-Some files reading data using semantic search
+Some files reading data using semantic search.
+Written in python or javascript

 there are some examples about configuration of our RAG